Discover a Gift That Is Truly Win-Win

 Looking for a way to give the NIU Foundation a significant gift to support NIU's future?
 If you have built up a sizeable estate and are also looking for ways to receive reliable payments, you may want to check out the advantages of setting up a charitable remainder trust.

 - Potential for a partial charitable income tax deduction

 There are two ways to receive payments with charitable remainder trusts:

 The annuity trust pays you, each year, the same dollar amount you choose at the start.
 Your payments stay the same, regardless of fluctuations in trust investments.

 The unitrust pays you, each year, a variable amount based on a fixed percentage of the fair market value of the trust assets.
 The amount of your payments is redetermined annually.
 If the value of the trust increases, so do your payments.
 If the value decreases, however, so will your payments.

 Check Out This Potential Scenario

-Susan, 75, wants to make a gift to the NIU Foundation but would also like more income in the future.
-Susan creates a charitable remainder unitrust with annual lifetime payments to her equal to 6 percent of the fair market value of the trust assets as revalued annually.
+Susan, 75, wants to make a gift to the NIU Foundation to support NIU but would also like more income in the future.
+Susan creates a charitable remainder unitrust with annual lifetime payments to her equal to 5% of the fair market value of the trust assets as revalued annually.
 She funds the trust with assets valued at $500,000.